humiba/spending-app-client/README.md

-# Project: Spending App with React and Google Sheets
+# Project: Spending App with React, Node, Express and MySQL

 This project is created for personal spending management (payment, receive, analytics spending behaviors)